top of page

 There is no one right answer when it comes to homeschooling hours.
 The most important thing is to create a schedule that works for your child and your family.

-In homeschooling, it's not just about how long you learn but how well you learn.
-This means taking the time to really understand concepts and make sure your child is truly grasping the material, rather than just rushing through lessons to cover a lot of ground.
-Homeschooling lets you focus on making every learning moment count.
+In homeschooling, it's not just about how long you learn, but also about how well you learn.
+This means taking the time to understand concepts and making sure your child is truly grasping the material, rather than rushing through lessons.
+Homeschooling allows you to focus on making every learning moment count.

 After setting up your schedule, tracking your hours is the next step to staying organized and meeting any legal requirements.